tobischimanski/transition_NLP/README.md

-# Combining AI and Domain Expertise to Assess Corporate Climate Transition Disclosures
+# Using AI to assess corporate climate transition disclosures

-This repository contains code and data for the project "Combining AI and Domain Expertise to Assess Corporate Climate Transition Disclosures".
+This repository contains code and data for the project "Using AI to assess corporate climate transition disclosures".
 This is the implementation of the Retrieval Augmented Generation (RAG) system for the project.

 ## Simple Usage